-Staff
+• Staff:

 The Council has a programme of mandatory training that all employees must complete.
 It enables officers in community-facing roles to identify and know how to report suspected incidents of abuse and neglect, including modern slavery and trafficking.
-Information on Modern Slavery was included within Designated Officer training in 2015 and 2017, and has been included within mandatory staff safeguarding awareness training since 2016.
+Modern Slavery has been included within mandatory staff safeguarding awareness training since 2016.
+Additionally Designated Safeguarding Officer Level 3 courses have taken place in 2019 and 2020.